CKDCalvin/RecipePage/README.md

 - [Author](#author)

 ## Overview
-The challenge is to build out a recipe page and get it looking as close to the design as possible.
+The challenge is to build a recipe page and get it looking as close to the design as possible.

 ### Screenshot